Role of the School Counselor

 At Quioccasin Middle School, school counselors work with the same group of students as they progress through their middle school years.
 This allows school counselors to build strong relationships with students and families.
 School counselors provide meaningful lessons for students on a variety of topics including, but not limited to stress/anxiety management, conflict resolution, bullying prevention, decision-making, problem-solving, goal-setting, course planning, and career exploration.

-The mission of the Quioccasin Middle School counseling program aligns with the school's mission which is to create a safe and inclusive learning environment where the focus is every Griffin, every day.
-We strive to ensure that every Griffin, every day is finding a way to feel connected; every Griffin, every day is being challenged by new learning and experiences; and every Griffin, every day knows that they have a Champion they can turn to.
-School counselors strive to provide a comprehensive, developmental counseling program that addresses the academic, career, and personal/social needs of all students.
-Together with students, staff, parents and community members, school counselors strive to facilitate a positive, supportive and culturally sensitive program that ensures our school community has options and opportunities that meet the diverse needs and interests of our students.
+The mission of the Quioccasin Middle School counseling program aligns with the mission statement of Quioccasin Middle School which is to foster opportunities, celebrate diversity, and empower one another to promote growth while building inclusive community.
+We strive to ensure that all students are finding ways to feel connected; all students are being challenged by new learning and experiences; and all students know that they have a champion they can turn to.
+School counselors provide a comprehensive, developmental school counseling program that addresses the academic, career, and social/emotional needs of all students.
+Together with students, staff, parents and community members, school counselors facilitate a positive, supportive and culturally sensitive program that ensures our school community has options and opportunities that meet the diverse needs and interests of our students.

 All students will be added to our QMS School Counseling Schoology Course - We will continue to post resources, tools, announcements, student-paced lessons, discussion questions, etc. to keep students and families informed, while also helping everyone navigate this school year!